Codecademy/docs/content/sql/concepts/commands/terms/create-view/create-view.md

 ---
-Title: 'CREATE VIEW'
+Title: "CREATE VIEW"
-Description: 'Creates a virtual table based on a saved query.'
+Description: "Creates a virtual table based on a saved query."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Database'
+  - "Database"
-  - 'Queries'
+  - "Queries"
-  - 'PostgreSQL'
+  - "PostgreSQL"
-  - 'MySQL'
+  - "MySQL"
-  - 'SQLite'
+  - "SQLite"
-  - 'Tables'
+  - "Tables"
-  - 'Views'
+  - "Views"
 CatalogContent:
-  - 'learn-sql'
+  - "learn-sql"
-  - 'paths/analyze-data-with-sql'
+  - "paths/analyze-data-with-sql"
 ---

 The **`CREATE VIEW`** command creates a virtual table based on a saved query.
 The resulting view can be accessed via a [`SELECT`](https://www.codecademy.com/resources/docs/sql/commands/select) statement, just like a normal table in the database.